Our Story

 From Side Project to Community Map

-Every result goes on the map.
-Every neighborhood that gets tested adds a data point.
+Every kit sold adds another pin to the map.
 The more people contribute, the clearer the picture gets.

-We're building something that doesn't exist yet: a detailed, neighborhood-level map of microplastic contamination in a major US city.
+We're building something that doesn't exist yet: the world's largest consumer microplastics dataset.
 Not from a government agency.
-Not from a lab charging $600 a test.
-From regular people testing their own water.
+Not from a lab charging $800 a test.
+From regular people testing their own water, one home at a time.

 Where We're Going